dfinity/ICRC/ICRCs/ICRC-4/ICRC-4.md

 ## Abstract

 ICRC-4 extends the ICRC-1 standard to enable the transfer of tokens from multiple subaccounts owned by a principal to multiple recipient accounts in a single ledger call.
 This method significantly reduces the latency and cost traditionally associated with multi-account token transfers.
+It can also increase the throughput of a ledger that is otherwise constrained by the message limit of the subnet and the quota thereof of the ledger.

 ## Motivation